Empirical Test of Non-Linear Relationship between Military Spending and Unemployment

 Author

-Ph.D. of Public Sector Economics, Faculty of Economic & Administrative Sciences, Lorestan University, Khoram Abad, Iran.
+Ph.D., Department of Economics, Faculty of Economics and Administrative Sciences, Lorestan University, Lorestan, Iran.

 Abstract